How to Drive a Pontoon Boat

 Maintaining a Safe Speed

 Maintaining a safe speed is crucial for both your safety and the comfort of your passengers.
 Follow any posted speed limits and be mindful of your surroundings.
 Adjust your speed based on water conditions, traffic, and weather.
-Avoid excessive speed that may cause wakes that could inconvenience other boaters or damage nearby property.
+Avoid excessive speed that may cause wakes that could inconvenience other boaters.

 Anchoring